Gardening for Health: Using Garden Coordinators and Volunteers to Implement Rural School and Community Gardens

 Preventing Chronic Disease, 16

-American Indians, Alaska Natives, and Native Hawaiians · Food security and nutrition · Schools · Wellness, health promotion, and disease prevention · South Dakota
+American Indian or Alaska Native · Food security and nutrition · Schools · Wellness, health promotion, and disease prevention · South Dakota